seek-oss/aws-codedeploy-hooks/packages/hooks/README.md

 - An empty event object
 - A custom `user-agent` in context that starts with `aws-codedeploy-hook-BeforeAllowTraffic/`

 `SKIP_SMOKE` will require additional setup.
-Consider setting the environment variable on your lambda based on the surrounding CI environment:
+Consider setting the environment variable on your Lambda function based on the surrounding CI environment:

 ```typescript
 import { containsSkipDirective } from '@seek/aws-codedeploy-hooks';